Sick Leave Policy

 Upon termination, if an employee has taken and been granted paid sick leave which the employee has not accrued, the unearned portion will be deducted from the final pay check.

-An ill employee must notify his/her department head at least one (1) hour before the shift starts.
+An ill employee must notify his/her department head at least two (2) hours before the shift starts.
 Proof of illness may be required.

 For questions or suggestions, please contact Lesley Valente, x2049.